 - Personal Protective Equipment must be worn during jury trials, unless the presiding judge dertermines otherwise.
 General Order 21-008.

 - Detailed information about the jury selection process, steps that the court has taken to minimize risk of exposure, and courtroom layouts for Salt Lake City and St. George are contained in the Petit Jury Trial Plan.

 - Sample Juror Questionnaires are located on the court's Virtual Proceedings webpage.

 - Unless sealed, hearings remain open to the public.

 - To obtain electronic access to a hearing, please check the case docket in PACER, the court's daily calendar, or contact the chambers of the judge conducting the hearing.

 - Persons granted electronic access to hearings are reminded of the general prohibition against photographing, recording, and rebroadcasting of court proceedings.

 - Violation of these prohibitions may result in sanctions, including removal of court-issued media credentials, restricted access to future hearings, denial of access to future hearings, or any other sanction the court deems necessary and appropriate.

-- All public and bar-related functions scheduled to take place at the Salt Lake City Courthouse are canceled through June 30, 2021.
-General Order 21-003.
+- All public and bar-related functions scheduled to take place at the Salt Lake City Courthouse are canceled through August 31, 2021, unless approved by the Chief Judge.
+General Order 21-009.
 This includes meetings of the American Inns of Court, continuing education events, school tours, informational meetings, social functions, and Immigration and Naturalization ceremonies.
 Questions concerning rescheduling these events should be directed to the Clerk’s Office by calling 801-524-6100.